vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-10-02-marking-gauges.md

 ![Panel Gauge](/assets/images/marking/panel.jpg)

-Next up we have this odd modern gauge.
+There are a wide range of modern marking gauge makers.
+This is one of my odder but quite useful ones.
 One end of the beam has a standard wheel cutter, the other end has a clamping mechanism that can hold a pin, pen or pencil.
 The head can be removed or flipped around to use either end.
 The really useful feature to me are the two rollers on the end, when the head is turned to use the roller end, the two rollers make it possible to follow a curved edge and lay out a line a consistent distance from the curve.
 I used this a lot when laying out lines for the bevels on my stool seats.
 You can upgrade a standard pin gauge to do the same job by sawing some small lengths of dowel in two and glueing them to the head.

 ![Curve Gauge](/assets/images/marking/curved.jpg)